 - The tendon cords are thinner or longer than they should be

 In secondary MVP, another disease is linked to MVP.
-Often the valve flaps are not thickened but rather prolapse occurs for other reasons.
-The prolapse or bulging may be due to:
+Often the valve flaps are not thickened.
+Prolapse occurs for other reasons.
+The prolapse may be from:

 - Damage caused by decreased blood flow to the muscles attached to the tendon cords because of coronary artery disease

 - Functional changes in the heart muscle

-- Damage to valve structures caused by heart attack, rheumatic heart disease, valve infection, or hypertrophic cardiomyopathy (this is when the left ventricle of the heart is larger than normal)
+- Damage to valve structures caused by heart attack, rheumatic heart disease, valve infection, or hypertrophic cardiomyopathy.
+Hypertrophic cardiomyopathy is when the left ventricle of the heart is larger than normal.

 Who is at risk for MVP?

 MVP affects both sexes and people of all ages.
 Factors that may increase the risk of MVP include:

 - Graves disease (a condition that affects the thyroid gland)

 - Certain connective tissue disorders, such as Marfan syndrome

 - Scoliosis and other skeletal problems